Kamyana Mohyla

-The site encompasses a group of isolated blocks of sandstone, up to twelve meters in height, scattered around an area of some 3,000 square meters.
+The site encompasses a group of isolated blocks of sandstone, up to twelve meters in height, scattered around an area of some 3,000 sq m.
 As Noghai legend has it, it resulted from a scuffle of two baghaturs who took turns throwing rocks at each other.
 In truth, the site had its origins in a sandbank of the Tethys Ocean.
 For a long time it was an island in the Molochna River, which has since been silted up and now flows a short distance to the west.
 It is thought to represent the only sandstone outcrop in the Azov-Kuban Depression.
 The shape of this sand hill is similar to that of kurgans that dot the Pontic–Caspian steppe.

 Petroglyphs are found only inside the caves and grottoes of Kamyana Mohyla, many of them still filled up with sand.
 No adequate protection from the elements has been provided to this day.
 Few traces of ancient human settlement have been discovered in the vicinity, leading many scholars to believe that the hill might have served as a remote sanctuary.
 Faint traces of red paint remain on parts of the surface.
 Scholars have been unable to agree whether the petroglyphs date from Mesolithic or Neolithic.
-The latter dating is more popular, although the presumed depiction of a mammoth in one of the caves seems to favour the former date.